sergio11/passwordless_authentication_architecture/README.md

 The Redis cluster configuration is made up of 8 Redis nodes, 4 nodes act as master nodes and the other 4 are slave nodes.
 Apart from that, we have the official Redis Insight container that allows us to operate with the configuration.

 <img width="auto" src="./doc/screenshots/redis_cluster_containers.PNG" />

+### Microservices deployment based on OpenJDK 11 HotSpot provide by AdoptOpenJDK

+You can execute the task `thunderotp:platform:start_hotspot` in order to deploy a microservice platform based on OpenJDK Hotspot images if you want.

+HotSpot is one implementation of JIT technology that starts by running interpreted, and watches the actual performance of the app.
+Parts of the app are then selected to be fully-compiled as native code and cached, for much faster execution.
+HotSpot was developed at Sun as a commercial product.
+After acquiring Sun, Oracle further evolved HotSpot by combining important parts of their competing product, JRockit.
+HotSpot is now open-sourced through the OpenJDK project, available free-of-charge.

 <img width="auto" src="./doc/screenshots/platform_microservices_hotspot_containers.PNG" />

+Microservices based on this JDK distribution take more memory than the GraalVM alternatives.

 <img width="auto" src="./doc/screenshots/microservice_hotspot_stats.PNG" />

 <img width="auto" src="./doc/screenshots/images_sizes.PNG" />